RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Chirpstack ABP Activation Parameters Needed" />

 3. The parameters can be generated as random numbers by the platform or can be set with user values.
-Once these parameters are filled properly, the process is completed by clicking on the “**ACTIVATE DEVICE**” button.
+Once these parameters are filled in properly, the process is completed by clicking on the “**ACTIVATE DEVICE**” button.

 ###### Configure the ABP Mode on the RAK811

 In the following steps, you will configure the RAK811 board to work in the ABP mode.
-To set up the RAK811 Evaluation Board to join Chirpstack using ABP, you need to connect to PC via USB cable and open the RAK Serial Port Tool.
+To set up the RAK811 Evaluation Board to join Chirpstack using ABP, you need to connect to the PC via USB cable and open the RAK Serial Port Tool.
 Wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands:

 :::tip 📝 NOTE: